Sankalpa1997/portfolio/public/data/experiences/insight.md

 - Build web applications with React.js aligned with client requirements and business goals.
 - Develop custom WordPress themes and plugins using PHP, HTML, CSS, SCSS, and JavaScript.
 - Develop and implement custom Shopify themes with Liquid and JSON schema.
-- Develop Webflow websites with custom CSS and JavaScript solutions.
 - Collaborate via GitHub for version control and streamlined development.
 - Optimize websites for SEO, improving search engine rankings.
 - Improved development time by 30% through agile workflows and task automation.